AllegorithmicSAS/sat-scons/readme.md

 environment object they will go into the database of operations.
 When done executing the SConscript file it will look at what has changed since last time and rebuild everything for you.

+## Thumbnail rendering using Arnold

+By default the thumbnail rendering is done using Arnold.

+The function in the sample essentially takes a set of PBR maps and sets up a scene with:
+* A Sphere textured with the PBR maps
+* A ground plane
+* A physical sky as a light source
+* A camera for rendering the image

+Note that there is a lock around the Arnold code meaning there will only be one thumbnail being rendered at once.
+This is done for two reasons:
+* The Arnold code is not written in a way where we can have two Arnold instances running at the same time meaning there will be issues in case we do parallel builds
+* Arnold is already multithreaded meaning most of the CPU power in the machine will be used by Arnold when rendering anyway.

 ## Thumbnail rendering using appleseed

 As part of this sample, thumbnails can be rendered using appleseed.
 Note that the default choice is Arnold but if it's